q335r49/microviche/README.md

 **^L** | Insert line anchor
 **^A** | Align all text anchors in split

-Suppose you want to go back and insert a block of text at the top of a split.
-But this would have the unfortunate side effect of misalining everything below it.
-The line anchor tries to address this issue.
+Inserting text at the top of a split misaligns everything below.
+Line anchors try to address this problem.
 A line anchor is simply a line of the form `txb:current line`, eg, `txb:455`.
-One can insert it manually or via the **F10 ^L** command.
-Assuming there are sufficient blank lines , realigning the split with **F10 ^A** will remove (or insert) /preceding/ blank lines in order to restore the line anchor to the correct position.
-In this case, one can insert a line anchor at the lower portion of text, proceed with the insertion, and then realign afterwards.
-The realign command will never remove non-blank lines.
-If the realigning process finds that there are insufficient blank lines to realign the anchor, it will abort with an error message.
+It can be inserted with **F10 ^L**.
+The align command **F10 ^A** attempts to restore all displaced anchors in a split by removing or inserting immediately preceding blank lines.
+If there aren't enough blank lines to remove the effort will be abandoned with an error message.

 ####Scripting interface
 The plane itself can be accessed via the `t:txb` variable when in the tab where the plane is loaded.